ethereum/ethereum-org-website/src/content/developers/docs/data-structures/index.md

 ## Prerequisites {#prerequisites}

-It is useful to have a good understanding of the ethereum blockchain and client software.
-Familiarity with the networking layer would also be useful.
-This is quite low level information about how the Ethereum protocol is designed.
-A reasonable understanding of the Ethereum whitepaper is recommended.
+You should understand the fundamentals of Ethereum and [client software].
+Familiarity with the networking layer and [the Ethereum whitepaper](/whitepaper/) is recommended.

 ## Data Structures {#data-structures}